browserengineering/book/book/security.md

     # ...
 ```

-Now, we want users to be logged in before posting comments.
-We'll
-determine whether a user is logged in using the `user` key in the
+Now, let's handle logging in.
+We'll determine whether a user is logged
+in using the `user` key in the session data, and use that to show
-session data, and use that to show either the comment form or a login
+either the comment form or a login link:
-link:

 ``` {.python file=server}
 def show_comments(session):